nasa/GeneLab_Data_Processing/Metagenomics/Remove_host_reads/Workflow_Documentation/NF_MGRemoveHostReads/README.md

 ## General workflow info
-The current pipeline for how GeneLab removes host DNA from Illumina metagenomics sequencing data (MGRemoveHostReads), [GL-DPPD-7105-B.md](../../Pipeline_GL-DPPD-7105_Versions/GL-DPPD-7105-B.md), is implemented as a [Nextflow](https://www.nextflow.io/docs/stable/index.html) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) containers or [conda](https://docs.conda.io/en/latest/) environments to install/run all tools.
+The current GeneLab Host Identification and Removal pipeline for metagenomics sequencing (MGRemoveHostReads), [GL-DPPD-7105-B.md](../../Pipeline_GL-DPPD-7105_Versions/GL-DPPD-7105-B.md), is implemented as a [Nextflow](https://www.nextflow.io/docs/stable/index.html) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) containers or [conda](https://docs.conda.io/en/latest/) environments to install/run all tools.
 This workflow (NF_MGRemoveHostReads) is run using the command line interface (CLI) of any unix-based system.
 While knowledge of creating or modifying Nextflow workflows is not required to run the workflow as-is, the [Nextflow documentation](https://www.nextflow.io/docs/stable/index.html) is a useful resource for users who wish to modify and/or extend the workflow.

 <br>